 Sex Ed: Timing “The TALK”

 Whether children will be traumatized by hearing about sexual intercourse depends entirely upon how they are told.
-Lurid, sensationalized, or overly graphic descriptions are not healthy for children, especially young children, and can lead a child to be preoccupied with sex.
-And this is increasingly a risk for children in today’s media-driven culture.
-Many teachers report that it is the rule rather than the exception that nine- and ten-year-old students regularly watch R-rated movies on cable television at home.
+Lurid or overly graphic descriptions are not healthy for children, and hearing or seeing such depictions is increasingly a risk in today’s media-driven culture.
+In many households, nine- and ten-year-old students watch R-rated movies on cable television.
 The kids who don’t see such movies themselves are regaled with vivid descriptions from these movies on the playground.

-One of the best reasons for parents to be the first to tell their children about sexual union in marriage is to prevent them from getting an initial impression that is distorted or destructive.
+By being the first to tell your children about sexual union in marriage, you can prevent them from getting an initial impression that is distorted or destructive.
 This is another application of our Principle 3: “First messages are the most potent.”
-It is far more powerful to form a child’s view of sexuality from scratch than it is to correct the distortions the child will pick up in the world.
-Trying to build a godly view of sexuality and sexual intercourse after children are exposed to the distortions of the world would be like trying to teach children good nutrition after allowing them to be raised for years on junk food.
-For this reason we urge parents to tell children about sexual intercourse between ages five and seven, between their kindergarten and second-grade years.
+Better to form a child’s view of sexuality from scratch than to correct the distortions the child could pick up.
+Building a godly view of sexuality and sexual intercourse after children digest distorted views would be like trying to teach children good nutrition after years on junk food.
+For this reason, we urge parents to tell children about sexual intercourse between ages five and seven.
+The question of how to do this leads us to . . .

-Our next general principle is: Principle 6: Accurate and explicit messages are best.
+Principle 5: Accurate and explicit messages are best.

-Err on the side of providing too much information and being too explicit.
-By explicit, we simply mean being detailed, clear, and direct.
-We don’t mean being indiscreet or lewd.
-Avoid using language that is figurative, too technical, or obscure.
-Typically, little damage is done by giving too much information if the information is true, sensitively described, and offered in a positive spirit.
-Children absorb the information they are interested in and can understand, and they seem to simply ignore or file away whatever they cannot grasp or are uninterested in.
-Strike a balance here; if we bore children by drowning them with detail they don’t want, we discourage them from coming to us for information.
-But asking about sexuality is hard for children, and if we make them feel like they are pulling teeth to get information from us, then they will get the information they want somewhere it is easier to get.
+Tell them the truth.
+Be clear and direct, avoiding language that is figurative, too technical, or obscure.
+This doesn’t mean being indiscreet or lewd.
+Typically, little damage is done by giving a bit too much information if the information is true, sensitively described, and offered in a positive spirit.
+Children absorb the information they are interested in and understand, and they seem simply to ignore whatever they cannot grasp.
+Strike a balance: Don’t bore them with details they don’t want—that will discourage them from coming to you.
+But if you make them feel like they are making you uncomfortable, they may get the information they want somewhere else.

 HOW TO TELL THEM

-As Romans 2:1-16 teaches, God’s Law is written on the hearts of all persons.
-We trust, on this basis, that in their hearts our children will be able to recognize the truth when it is presented to them.
-And the truth of the Christian view of sex is a good, positive truth: Sex is a marvelous gift of God.
-Christians believe that good is more powerful than evil.
-Because the Christian message about sexuality is fundamentally positive, good, and true, we can trust in the persuasive power of the positive message about the Christian view of sex.
-In fact, all other messages about sexuality other than those of the Christian faith diminish rather than enhance our understanding of sexuality.
+As Romans 2:1-16 teaches, God’s law is written on the hearts of all humanity.
+We trust, on this basis, that in their hearts, our children will recognize truth presented to them.
+The truth of the Christian view of sex is that sex is a gift of God, and that good is more powerful than evil.
+Because the Christian message about sexuality is fundamentally positive, good, and true, we can trust its persuasive power.

-Carolyn Nystrom’s wonderful book, Before I Was Born, (for ages five to eight) is Book 2 in the God’s Design For Sex book series.
-This is a marvelous introduction to the topic of sexual intercourse.
-After describing the nature of marriage, she offers the following direct, simple, tactful explanation of intercourse
+Carolyn Nystrom’s wonderful book Before I Was Born (for ages five to eight) is a marvelous introduction to the topic of sexual intercourse.
+After describing the nature of marriage, she offers the following direct, simple, tactful explanation of intercourse:

 Friends bring gifts to a wedding.
-God has a special gift for new husbands and wives too.
+God also made a special gift for husbands and wives.
 It is called sex.
 God’s rules say that only people who are married to each other should have sex.
 It is God’s way of making families strong.

-Because the man and woman are married, their bodies belong to each other.
-They enjoy holding each other close.
+After a man and woman are married they share their bodies with each other.
+They like holding each other close.
 When a husband and wife lie close together, he can fit his penis into her vagina.
-His semen flows inside of her and their bodies feel good all over.
+His semen flows inside of her, and their bodies feel good all over.
 Husbands and wives want to be alone during sex so they can think only of each other.

+This is the way babies are made.
 A husband can’t make a baby by himself.
 A wife can’t make a baby by herself.
-But God made their bodies so that they fit perfectly together.
+But God made their bodies to fit perfectly together.
 And together they can make a baby.

-We have had the following type of conversation after reading this description to our five- and six year-old children.
+Simple, direct, honest, clear, and satisfying.
+We have had the following sort of conversation after reading this description to our five- and six-year-old children.

-CHILD: So that’s sex, is it?
+CHILD: So that’s sex?
 When people talk about having sex, they mean the man’s penis being inside the woman’s vagina?
 That is so gross!

 PARENT: You know, I felt just the way you do when I first heard about sex.
-I think maybe God makes us so that when we’re too young to have sex, it just sounds gross to us.
-But it really isn’t gross.
-Someday, when you really love someone and you are physically ready to have sex, then it won’t sound gross anymore.
-Instead, it will sound wonderful.
+I think maybe God makes us so that when we’re too young to have sex, it sounds gross to us.
+It really isn’t.
+Someday, when you really love someone and you are physically ready to have sex, it won’t sound gross anymore but wonderful.
 I remember when your mom and I were dating, I wanted to have sex with her.
 But even when it sounds lovely, it isn’t the right thing to do until you are married.
-God wants you to have sex only with your husband (or wife).
+God wants you to have sex only with your husband or wife.
 Since your mom and I weren’t married, we didn’t.

 CHILD: Why does God have that rule?

-PARENT: Well, like we read in this book, God made sex as a special gift for husbands and wives to share only with each other.
-You know how you feel about your most special toys—you really don’t like to share them?
-Well, sex is a little like that; it isn’t meant to be shared with anyone but your husband (or wife).
+PARENT: Because God made sex as a special gift for husbands and wives to share only with each other.
+Sex isn’t meant to be shared with anyone but your spouse.
 To share it with other people would ruin it.
 It’s like two radios that two people can use to talk just to each other.
-If you break the radios into more pieces so that three or six people can all share the pieces, the radios are broken and they don’t work.
+If you break the radios into more pieces so that three or six people can all share the pieces, the radios are broken, and they don’t work.
 They were not meant to be shared like that.

 PARENT: You know what?
 I like talking with you about this, and I’m glad that you want to know.
 Would you please tell me when you have more questions so that I can talk more about it with you?
-Sex is very beautiful, but a lot of people believe the wrong things about it, so you will hear other kids telling you really dumb and wrong stuff.
-And television will show you many people who have very wrong ideas about sex.
-So I want to talk with you about it so that you will know God’s truth about sex.
+You will hear other kids and even adults talking who have very wrong ideas about sex.
+I want you to know God’s truth about sex.

 The Three-Strand Cord of Christian Sexual Morality

 The three strands intertwine and mutually support each other in an exquisitely beautiful way.
-Sexual intercourse is a beautiful gift with built-in meaning.
-Its built-in meaning of union speaks to the deepest longings of our hearts for intimacy with another who loves and accepts us, one who is “bone of my bone, flesh of my flesh.”
-And our union with another, in turn, mirrors and reminds us of our desire for union with God.
+Sexual intercourse is a gift with built-in meaning—meaning that speaks to the deepest longings of our hearts for intimacy with another who loves and accepts us, one who is “bone of my bones and flesh of my flesh” (Genesis 2:23).
+And our union with another, in turn, mirrors the nature of the triune God and our desire for union with God.